onfido/onfido-sdk-ui/README.md

     The country selection screen is never displayed for a passport document.

-    By default, for non-passport document types, if only one document type is preselected, the issuing country selection screen is also not displayed.
+    By default, if only one document type is preselected, and the document type is not `passport`, the country selection screen will not be displayed.
 If you would like to have this screen displayed still, set `showCountrySelection` to `true`.

     ```javascript
     options: {